Shared-Inc/CloudForge/README.md

   * **sourceDirectory**: `String` - The path to the root directory containing all of your HTML source files.
   * **buildDirectory**: `String` - The path compiled HTML files will be written to.
 It's structure will match that of your src directory.
-  * **componentsDirectory**: `String` - The path to the directory containing your component files.
-  * **templateDependencies**: `Object` - An object containing any properties and values that you want made available to all templates, renderable HTML files and components.
+  * **templateDependencies**: `Object` - An object containing any properties and values that you want made available to all templates, renderable HTML files.

 ### sass
   * Type: `Object`